-A commercial electrician is a trained individual who troubleshoots, maintains, and repairs electrical appliances or systems in commercial spaces like offices, cafes, restaurants, retail shops, and other workplaces.
+A commercial electrician is a trained individual who troubleshoots, maintaining electrical systems, and repairs electrical appliances or electrical systems in commercial spaces like offices, cafes, restaurants, retail shops, and other workplaces.

 Additionally, they identify issues, conduct safety checks and suggest ways to improve the electrical makeup of a place.
 They also visualise, design and build novel electrical systems according to business needs, apart from modifying and updating the existing ones.

 A professional and competent electrician can be a huge asset for commercial property managers or business owners.

 After all, an electric outage can hamper your business significantly.
 Imagine this: you run a cafe and encounter a problem with the AC — that would negatively affect your sales.
 But if you are in touch with an excellent commercial electrician, the problem could never be resolved.